AnikBudhathoki/homelab-projects/README.md

 ### 🔹 Defensive Security (Blue Team)
 - Installed and configured Sysmon on the Windows VM for system event logging
-- Set up Splunk to collect and visualize logs
+- Set up Splunk to collect and visualize logs [DNS/HTTP]
+- Uploaded, parsed, and normalized sample data to produce interesting fields to create clean logs for analysis
+- Preformed mutliple queries based on log data to find anomlies, top results, relevant fields, etc

 ## Tools & Technologies